Skip to Content

 • Gender: Stallion

 The thoroughbred stud Tapit long held the title of the most expensive sire.
-In his prime, he bred up to 150 mares a year at a record stud fee of $300,000.
+In his prime, he bred up to 150 mares yearly at a record stud fee of $300,000.
 At his peak, he was earning 35 million a year.
 He is one of the most influential stallions in horse racing history.

 Tapit has sired 28 Grade 1 winners, 32 of his yearlings sold for $1 million or more at auction, and has produced winners of over S182 million on race tracks, making him the number one North American sire of all time.